 It also helps with succession planning.
 Regular monitoring is needed when board retirements are approaching to see what skills/experience/knowledge need to be replaced.

 Don’t forget to include digital experience: use of social media, the handling of databases and up-to-date technology are ever-growing fields where board knowledge is vital.
+The Covid crisis highlighted the necessity of arts organisations to be adept at technology and these skills will continue to be built on.

-For more information on what the implications are of digital technologies on the charity sector, see this government report: Making Digital Work: 12 Questions for Trustees to Consider
+For more information on what the implications are of digital technologies on the charity sector, see this government report: Making Digital Work: 12 Questions for Trustees to Consider.

 Download Board Audit template here.